Have you ever prayed and prayed and saw no evidence of healing progress?

 Don’t give up.
 Truth is always the victor.
 Ills may appear intransigent and unyielding at times, but they will crumble and dissipate into their native nothingness.
 God’s law of progress is always at work moving us in a healthy direction.

-Here’s a legend that was reportedly read in Mary Baker Eddy’s home many times at her request that addresses the obstinate belief and restores hope of inevitable cure.
+Here’s a story that addresses the obstinate belief and restores hope of inevitable cure.
+The author is unknown.

 Once the river flowed free and easy over its rocky bed, but one night the temperature of the river dropped a dozen degrees or so, and continued dropping all the next day, and by night it had formed a thin coating of ice under which the river flowed.